Daresbury Laboratory

 Daresbury Laboratory is a scientific research laboratory based at Sci-Tech Daresbury campus near Daresbury in Halton, Cheshire, England.
-The laboratory began operations in 1962 and was officially opened on 16 June 1967 as the Daresbury Nuclear Physics Laboratory by the then Prime Minister of United Kingdom, Harold Wilson.
+The laboratory began operations in 1962 and was officially opened on 16 June 1967 as the Daresbury Nuclear Physics Laboratory (DNPL) by the then Prime Minister of United Kingdom, Harold Wilson.
 It was the second national laboratory established by the British National Institute for Research in Nuclear Science, following the Rutherford High Energy Laboratory (now Rutherford Appleton Laboratory).
 It is operated by the Science and Technology Facilities Council, part of UK Research and Innovation.
-As of 2018, it employs around 300 staff, with Paul Vernon appointed as director in November 2020, taking over from Professor Susan Smith who had been director from 2012.
+As of 2018, it employed around 300 staff.
+Paul Vernon was appointed as director in November 2020, taking over from Professor Susan Smith who had been director from 2012.

 Description

 Daresbury Laboratory carries out research in fields such as accelerator science, bio-medicine, physics, chemistry, materials, engineering and computational science.
 Its facilities are used by scientists and engineers, from both the university research community and industrial research base.
 The laboratory is based at Sci-Tech Daresbury.